 Fines, penalties and losing your licence

 You must follow the road rules for your safety and the safety of others when you drive.
-If you don’t, you can be fined or have your driver licence or car taken off you.
+If you do not, you can be fined or have your driver licence or car taken off you.

 Know the road rules

-Know what you can and can’t do on the road.
+Know what you can and cannot do on the road.

-Report unsafe or risky driving — the driver will be contacted by Police if they can be identified, but they won't be charged or fined.
+Report unsafe or risky driving — the driver will be contacted by Police if they can be identified, but they will not be charged or fined.

 Fines and penalties